RetroDECK/ES-DE/INSTALL-DEV.md

 </system>
 ```

-As well, here's an example on Unix of a custom es_systems.xml file placed in ~/.emulationstation/custom_systems/ that overrides a single game system from the bundled configuration file:
+As well, here's an example for Unix of a custom es_systems.xml file placed in ~/.emulationstation/custom_systems/ that overrides a single game system from the bundled configuration file:
 ```xml
 <?xml version="1.0"?>
 <!-- This is a custom ES-DE game systems configuration file for Unix -->